martintrojer/martintrojer.github.com/content/post/2012-03-03-announcing-frinj-a-practical-unit-of-measure-calculator-dsl-for-clojure.md

 * Inspired by the [Frink project](http://futureboy.us/frinkdocs/)
 * Tries to combine Frink's fluent calculation style with idiomatic Clojure

-Full source code available on <a href="https://github.com/martintrojer/frinj">github</a>.
+Full source code available on [github](https://github.com/martintrojer/frinj).

-To wet your apatite head straight over to the <a href="https://github.com/martintrojer/frinj/blob/master/src/frinj/examples.clj">sample calculations</a> page to see what Frinj can do!
+To wet your apatite head straight over to the [sample calculations](https://github.com/martintrojer/frinj/blob/master/src/frinj/examples.clj) page to see what Frinj can do!

 Also check the [live clojuresript page](/frinj-demo/index.html)